wmnsk/go-gtp/gtpv1/README.md

 # v1: GTPv1 in Golang

-Package v1 provides the simple and painless handling of GTPv1-C and GTPv1-U protocols in pure Golang.
+Package v1 provides simple and painless handling of GTPv1-C and GTPv1-U protocols in pure Golang.

 ## Getting Started